johnsage25/aliexpress-scraper/README.md

 | proxy | Object | Proxy configuration |

 This solution requires the use of **Proxy servers**, either your own proxy servers or you can use <a href="https://www.apify.com/docs/proxy">Apify Proxy</a>.

+### Compute Unit Consumption
+The actor optimized to run blazing fast and scrape many product as possible.
+Therefore, it forefronts all product detail requests.
+If actor doesn't block very often it'll scrape ~14K products in 14 minutes with ~1.8-2.0 compute units.

 ### Aliexpress Scraper Input example
 ```json